GET YOUR FIRST TREATMENT KIT FOR FREE get started

 a women applying toothpaste on her pimples

-If you landed on this page, you're likely dealing with a frustrating (perhaps even painful) pimple and want to know if toothpaste could help heal it...and quickly.
-Urban legend states that toothpaste is a good "DIY" alternative to other acne spot treatments to help zap a zit in a pinch overnight.
+If you're reading this, chances are you're dealing with a frustrating (and maybe even painful) pimple and wondering if toothpaste could be the quick fix you've heard about.
+Urban legend suggests that toothpaste is a DIY alternative to acne spot treatments, promising to "zap" a zit overnight.
+But does it actually work?
+Let’s dive into the facts.

 Woman applying a pimple patch as a spot treatment